-The Versatile Console System consists of consoles, overhead assemblies and associated units of modular construction, which together with the seating arrangements and the operator himself provides an integrated approach to help overcome the many man/machine interface problems which occur in a warship.
+The Versatile Console System (VCS) is a system of consoles, overhead assemblies and associated units of modular construction which, together with the seating arrangements and the operator himself, provides an integrated approach to help overcome the many man/machine interface problems that occur in a warship.
 The system is not new and does not employ any revolutionary principles, but has been tried and proven over the past 15 years.
+FIG. 1 is an example of a console for a ship presently under construction, and FIGS. 2 and 3 show the overall layout of equipments on the bridges of frigates before and after the adoption of VCS.